birc-gsa-2022/project-1-python-quadratic-solution/README.md

 For this section, you should address the following:

 * An experiment that verifies that your implementation of `naive` uses no more time than O(nm) to find all occurrences of a given pattern in a text.
 Remember to explain your choice of test data.
 What are “best” and “worst” case inputs?
+* We chose to use random data for testing the run-time.
+Since it is the best approximation of real data.
+This of course will most likely not give a worst case or best case example to run on.
+But running a lot of iterations it should all average out.
+For each seqence length we run 100 seqences of that length with a pattern length of m=100, 1000, 10000 for each of the algorithms.
+For every unique seqence we take the average time of running the algorithm with the same input 5 times.
 * **Best case** for the naive algorithm is when the pattern you are trying to match has a first letter that does not match any letter in the string you are matching in.
 An example would be x="abababab", p="cab"
 * **Worst case** for the naive algorithm would be that every letter in both the pattern and the matching string is the same.
 So you have to compare the whole pattern each time.
 An example would be x=b^n , p=b^m
 * An experiment that verifies that your implementations of `lin` use no more time than O(n+m) to find all occurrences of a given pattern in a text.
 Remember to explain your choice of test data.
 What are “best” and “worst” case inputs?